Uyghur Times

 Sean Roberts highlighted the importance of shared media in building a sense of community.
 Citing Benedict Anderson’s theory of nation-building, he noted that newspapers historically allow communities spread across different regions—whether Idlib, Istanbul, Washington D.C., or Fairfax, Virginia—to access the same information, cultivate shared awareness, and feel part of a unified community.
 He stressed that this is a central function of Uyghur Post.

 Regarding credibility, Professor Roberts said: “Uyghur Post is extremely important.
-If it adheres to the principles of objectivity and inclusivity emphasized by Tahir, it can become a major resource for academics and policymakers.”
-He also noted that other media outlets have sometimes fallen short, failing to cover the full spectrum of diaspora political movements or lacking an accurate understanding of Central Asia.
+If it adheres to the principles of objectivity and inclusivity emphasized by Tahir Imin, it can become a major resource for academics and policymakers.”
+He also noted that some media outlets have sometimes fallen short, failing to cover the full spectrum of diaspora political movements or lacking an accurate understanding of Central Asia.

 Tahir Hamut Izgil, Chief Editor, discussed the state of Uyghur-language media in the homeland and Uyghur Post’s commitment to amplifying Uyghur voices: